Skip to contents

 period

-Either numbers (representing years between 1950 and 2022), or dates in "YYYY-MM-DD" format (to obtain data for specific days).
-To specify a sequence of years or dates use the format 'start:end' (e.g. YYYY:YYYY or "YYYY-MM-DD:YYYY-MM-DD", see examples).
-Various elements can be concatenated in the vector (e.g. c(2000:2005, 2010:2015, 2020), c("2000-01-01:2000-01-15", "2000-02-01"))
+Either numeric vector of years (between 1950 and the latest available year) or character vector of dates in "YYYY-MM-DD" format (to obtain data for specific days).
+To specify a sequence of years or dates, use the format 'start:end' (e.g. YYYY:YYYY or "YYYY-MM-DD:YYYY-MM-DD", see examples).
+Multiple dates or years can be concatenated in the vector (e.g. c(2000:2005, 2010:2015, 2020), c("2000-01-01:2000-01-15", "2000-02-01")).
+Use get_periods() to obtain the available data versions and years available.

 output